The Three Graces 💚 Palermo

 “I call my two tablets The Ten Commandments.
 I’ve engraved them with a stylus, much as Hammurabi might have done four thousand years ago.
 That is, thousands of years before any historical mention of Moses and his ten commandments.
 My point is that humans have made rules for their societies ever since the Sumerians, ever since Gilgamesh ruled Uruk and destroyed the sacred forest of the gods.
 But you probably haven’t heard that story.”

 Dr. Kent looked briefly upward, as if to catch the sharp ray of light that struck his lectern.
 He beamed back an intense yet invisible copper beam in the general direction of Heaven.
-Deep within the microcosmic specks that darted from the sun, a million angels crashed onto the smoothly-planed wood.
+Deep within the microcosmic specks that darted downward from the sun, a trillion angels dived toward the smoothly-planed wood, reversed their thrusters and lit up the edges of the lectern.
+The students squinted and told themselves that the lectern hadn’t momentarily been set on fire.
+Some drank a sip of coffee and shook their heads, others agreed with their parents that they shouldn’t go clubbing till 4 AM.

 “Unlike the Ten Commandments of Moses, the Code of Hammurabi can be verified.”
 Tapping the track pad on his laptop, he projected onto the screen two photos.